 The billing address ZIP code and other details can be used to help verify your identity when using the credit card in question, through using an Address Verification System (AVS).

 An AVS compares your card’s billing address to the address you (or someone with your card’s information) has filled in for an online transaction.
 If the two addresses don’t match, the system should notify the vendor through a code.

-This helps prevent identity fraud.
+This helps prevent identity theft.

-Billing address example
+Billing address adds security